mrfdev/CMI/Resources/Add-ons/globalcommand/README.md

 You can open it in your favorite editor, make changes accordingly.
 You can also in-game edit and delete commands, or even add more.

-This video shows you a bit more behind the scenes: PENDING
+This video shows you a bit more behind the scenes: https://youtu.be/acZS_Ci88uo

 ## Contributions?